+On average, lawn mowing and trimming costs between $40 and $60 per session nationwide.
 Lawn care rates will depend on the size of your yard and how often you need a mow or trim.
-Other factors that influence cost estimates are the type of grass you have, the landscaping and size of lawn, the frequency of your lawn care, and your choice of additional services such as yard maintenance, leaf blowing, lawn aeration, fertilizer or weed control.
+Other factors that influence cost estimates are the type of grass you have, the landscaping of your lawn and your choice of additional services such as yard maintenance, leaf blowing, lawn aeration, fertilizer or weed control.

 A regularly maintained lawn takes less time and labor to mow than one that has been neglected for months.
 For this reason, a first-time mow can cost more than a visit that's part of your regular maintenance.

 If a company charges per square foot, the price per square foot will often decrease for larger lawns, since it's more efficient to bring equipment and workers and do prep work for a single large lawn than for several smaller ones.

 - Smaller lots in subdivisions: $35